MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/oct/oct-2016-help-licensing-and-user-interface.md

 # Office Customization Tool (OCT) 2016 Help: Licensing and user interface

+**Applies to:** *Office Professional Plus 2016, Office Standard 2016*

 **Summary**: Enters the product key and accepts the end user license agreement (EULA) on behalf of each user who installs Office with this Setup customization file; also sets the user interface display level.

 These options are recognized by Setup only when Office is first installed on a user's computer.